Courses

 If you have completed prior tertiary studies, you may be eligible for some credit exemptions.
 For further information, please refer to our Awarding of Credit Policy.

-Applicants who have left secondary school more than three years ago and who have not undertaken VET or higher education study since then can also apply for entry based on other evidence of academic capability judged to be equivalent, for example relevant work or life experience.
+Applicants who have left secondary school more than three years ago and who have not undertaken VET or higher education study since then can also apply for entry based on other evidence of academic capability judged to be equivalent, such as relevant work or life experience.

 Admission criteria